 Pregnant women should NOT take Accutane, because it causes severe birth defects.

-Women taking Accutane must use two forms of birth control before starting the drug and enroll in the iPledge program.
+Women taking Accutane must use 2 forms of birth control before starting the drug and enroll in the iPledge program.

-Your doctor will follow you on this drug and you will have regular blood tests.
+Your provider will follow you on this drug and you will have regular blood tests.